-The mission of the Bentley Learning and Teaching Council (BLTC) is to sustain and strengthen Bentley’s historical commitment to the highest quality education for our students.
-The BLTC supports the university’s mission:
+To sustain and strengthen Bentley’s historical commitment to the highest quality education for our students

-The BLTC assists faculty in fulfilling their potential as “teacher-scholars,” thereby enhancing the learning experience of all Bentley students.
-To achieve this, the BLTC:
+The BLTC assists faculty in fulfilling their potential as teacher-scholars, thereby enhancing the learning experience of all Bentley students.

-- Engages the Bentley community in conversations about what constitutes effective teaching and enhances graduate and undergraduate learning.
+- Engage the Bentley community in conversations about what constitutes effective teaching and enhances graduate and undergraduate learning

-- Supports faculty at all stages of their career in enhancing their teaching.
+- Support faculty at all stages of their career in enhancing their teaching

-- Develops programs designed to improve teaching and foster a productive learning environment.
+- Develop programs designed to improve teaching and foster a productive learning environment

 - FAC Awards – four application periods per academic year